gloveboxes/Serverless-IoT-and-Python-Functions/README.md

 ## Create an Azure IoT Hub, Register a device and Test.

-The Azure Iot Raspberry Pi Simulator is a great way to get started building an Azure IoT Solution.
+The Azure IoT Raspberry Pi Simulator is a great way to get started building an Azure IoT Solution.

 Follow the documentation to [Connect Raspberry Pi online simulator to Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started).
 When you create an Azure IoT Hub be sure to select the **Free Tier**.